pittma/dpitt.me/forest/dsp-7M4Z.md

 `vmovdqa64` moves 512-bits (64 bytes) from the full-width SIMD
-register `zmm0` to the location we specify with `<offset>(%rsp)` where those 64 bytes are thought of logically as 64-bit integers aka quad-words.
+register `zmm0` to the location we specify with `<offset>(%rsp)` where those 64 bytes are thought of logically as 64-bit integers, AKA quad-words.
 Before those lines we self-exclusive-or `zmm0`.
 A self-exclusive-or's result is always `0` because none of the bits are exclusive when they're or'd with themselves.
 After that, we write